 6. Test out the new valve

 Flick the lever of the new valve open to release some of the initial pressure.
 Hold a bucket under the new valve.
 Hold the lever open for a few seconds, then release it.
 Make sure there are no leaks.
-Once you ensure there are no leaks, put the overflow pipe back on.
+Once you ensure no leaks, put the overflow pipe back on.

 Bonus Tip: Install an expansion tank